 Back to the subject.

+A back figure often tells a story well, sometimes, more than a front figure.
 Actually, we often look at back figures more than front figures, which tells life stories and emotions lots.

 In a picture book illustration, a back figure is as efficient as a front figure to tell a text.
 Or I should say, a back figure stimulates viewers imagination.
 So, a back figure is a good vehicle to carry a text's message in a subtle way.

+Often I feel something poetic in a back figure like an echo.
 It's a joy to find little children's innocence and great concentration in their back figures.
 Sketching a back figure is reasonably easier than a front figure.

 My methods.